 Pack Your Backpack.
 Individual or Station Activity

-In the Pack Your Backpack activity, students choose items they should put in their backpack for school.
+In the What Should I Take to School? activity (also in Templates>Month-by-Month>September) students choose items they should put in their backpack for school.
 How you use this will depend on students experience with Wixie and their access to technology devices.

 If you are all new to using technology and Wixie, project this activity on the screen or whiteboard again and use it to practice the skills learned during the Venn diagram activity.